VFPX/Win32API/libraries/kernel32/CreateMailslot.md

 ## Comments:
 The mailslot exists until one of the following conditions is true:
-<LI>The last (possibly inherited or duplicated) handle to it is closed using the CloseHandle function.
+* The last (possibly inherited or duplicated) handle to it is closed using the CloseHandle function.
-<LI>The process owning the last (possibly inherited or duplicated) handle exits.
+* The process owning the last (possibly inherited or duplicated) handle exits.

 The system uses the second method to destroy mailslots.